tlovett1/custom-contact-forms/README.md

 #### Field Types

-You can create forms using the following field types:
+You can create forms using a number of field types.
+Certain field types of special field settings that are described below:

 ##### Normal Fields